Collagen for Dogs: What is it and Why Does Your Dog Need it?

 Dogs suffering from gastrointestinal issues may benefit from collagen too.
 Collagen helps to soothe and repair tissues in your dog's digestive system tract that can contribute to poor digestion and nutrient absorption.
 It's also a common holistic approach to managing leaky gut syndrome.

 Finally, the bonus benefit of collagen is that it's delicious.
-It's best sourced from animal sources, so it's a welcomed treat for even picky dogs..
+It's best sourced from animal sources, so it's a welcomed treat for even picky dogs.
 Natural chews, like beef tendon and bone, are an excellent source of collagen.
-Collagen makes supplements for dogs can be added as meal toppers, or tasty bones broth recipes can be fed as a side dish to your dog's regular meal.
+Collagen supplements for dogs can be added as meal toppers or tasty bone broth recipes can be fed as a side dish to your dog's regular meal.

 When to Start Feeding Collagen Supplements

-While it is true that young dogs do not have the same need for supplemental collagen may as older canines, osteoarthritis, and joint disease might start earlier than many people suspect.
+While it is true that young dogs do not have the same need for supplemental collagen as older canines, osteoarthritis and joint disease might start earlier than many people suspect.

 Genetics plays a role, as some dogs and breeds are more susceptible to joint disease than others.
 Large dogs are more prone to joint disease and arthritis, but all dogs are vulnerable.